Connecticut Department of Children and Families: Structure & Divisions

+It also oversees Unified School District #2 (USD#2), an accredited school district providing education in DCF-operated facilities.

 History

-The Connecticut Department of Children and Youth Services was established around 1970.
+The Connecticut Department of Children and Youth Services was established in 1970.
 The Long Lane School became a part of the new department in 1970.

-In 1989, a group of plaintiffs instituted an action against the Connecticut Department of Children and Youth Services which resulted in a requirement for federal court supervision of DCF, which has continued for more than 20 years to date.
+In 1989, a group of plaintiffs instituted an action against the Connecticut Department of Children and Youth Services which resulted in a requirement for federal court supervision of DCF, which has continued for more than two decades.
 The Connecticut DCF, as recently as 2012, was under this supervision due to its inability to correct the problems identified.

 The department received its current name in 1993.

-In July 2003 employees of the Connecticut Juvenile Training School (CJTS) filed a complaint with federal authorities, stating that the DCF did not do enough to protect inmates from sexual assault and violence and that the DCF gave girls at contracted facilities fewer opportunities than the boys at CJTS.
+In July 2003 employees of the Connecticut Juvenile Training School (CJTS) filed a complaint with federal authorities, stating that the DCF did not do enough to protect youths from sexual assault and violence and that the DCF gave girls at contracted facilities fewer opportunities than the boys at CJTS.
 The Boston Office for Civil Rights of the U.S. Department of Education began an investigation.